PasiSa/AdvancedNetworking/assignments/task-quic/README.md

 ---
-title: "Assignment: Experimenting with QUIC"
 ---

+# Assignment: Experimenting with QUIC

 In this assignment, we will try out one QUIC implementation and test it a little.
 We will use **[Quiche](https://github.com/cloudflare/quiche)**, an open-source